scramjetorg/framework-js/README.md

 ## Usage

 Scramjet streams are similar and behave similar to native nodejs streams and to streams in any programing language in general.
-The allow operating on streams of data (were each separate data part is called a `chunk`) and process it in any way through transforms like mapping or filtering.
+They allow operating on streams of data (were each separate data part is called a `chunk`) and process it in any way through transforms like mapping or filtering.

-Let's take a look how to create and operate on Scramjet streams.
+Let's take a look on how to create and operate on Scramjet streams.

-If you would like to dive deeper please refer to [stream source file](tree/main/src/streams).
+_If you would like to dive deeper, please refer to [streams source files](tree/main/src/streams)_.

 ### Creating Scramjet streams

 The basic method for creating Scramjet streams is `from()` static method.
-It accepts iterbales (both sync and async) and native nodejs streams.
+It accepts iterables (both sync and async) and native nodejs streams.
 As for iterables it can be a simple array, generator or anything iterable:

 ```ts
 import { DataStream } from "scramjet";